 We’ve got information about the history of jack-o-lanterns, basic instructions for carving pumpkins, and plenty of tips for carving simple to elaborate, professional-looking pumpkins.

 A short history of pumpkin carving

 So where did the tradition of pumpkin carving originate?
 And how did it become associated with Halloween?

 Jack-o-lanterns, the practice of carving out and lighting a pumpkin has roots in Ireland.
 An Irish folktale about a man named Stingy Jack ends with Jack dying and wandering the countryside as an “undead”, using an ember from hell placed in a carved out turnip to light his way.

 So, whenever you see an unexplained light in the dark, it could be Jack, trying to lure you to his same unfortunate end.
 (Okay, we’ve really shortened the story here, but we’ve got more to tell you.)

-Thus began the practice of lighting turnips to ward off evil spirits, which eventually spread from Ireland to Scotland, England, and eventually to America.
-Instead of turnips, people used whatever was common to their locale, such as potatoes, beets, and for immigrants to America…pumpkins.
+Thus began the practice of lighting turnips to ward off evil spirits, which eventually spread from Ireland to Scotland and England, and eventually to America.
+Instead of turnips, people used whatever was common to their locale, including potatoes, beets, and for immigrants to America…pumpkins.

 These sites offer free pumpkin carving patterns along with plenty of instructions, tips, and tricks for carving simple to elaborate, professional-looking pumpkins.
 Most also offer additional patterns and products for purchase.